Within the Workplace Safety and Health Portfolio CME is focused on the following strategies to deliver the industry’s vision:

 CME Safety and Health Innovation Awards

-The awards will be presented at the 2013 Safety and Health Conference.
+The awards will be presented during the 2014 Safety and Health Conference at a gala dinner on 14 April 2014.

 The Safety and Health Innovation Awards, presented by CME, recognise individuals, teams and companies who have developed new initiatives or original solutions to specific safety and health problems in the workplace.